 A computer program was implemented to conduct the mapping task, and is shown in Fig. 3.
 On the left, one of 11 carry movies (9 real, 2 illusory) is shown as a "reference" movie.
 On the right, one of the 22 synthetic model movies is shown.
 Below the synthetic movie, a slider bar is provided for the user to quickly and easily seek through the possible synthetics.
 Moving the slider bar to the left or right instantly displays lighter or heavier looking movies, respectively.
-The reference and synthetic movies are selected in random order for each trial.
+The reference and synthetic movies are synchronized and played repeatedly.
+The reference movies are selected in random order for each trial.
 The slider bar is initially set to a random position for each reference movie.